 In emergencies where someone’s heartbeat or breathing has stopped, immediate action is crucial to sustain life until professional medical help arrives.
+Learning life saving techniques, such as CPR, is essential for everyone to respond effectively in critical situations.
 Activating the emergency response system is a critical step in ensuring timely medical intervention.
 Cardiopulmonary Resuscitation (CPR) is a life-saving technique that can make a critical difference during such situations.
 MyCPR NOW, an organization dedicated to promoting preparedness and safety, offers CPR training and certification courses to equip individuals with the necessary skills to respond effectively to emergencies.
 In this blog, we will explore what CPR is, its importance, the steps involved, and how MyCPR NOW contributes to creating a more prepared and safer community.

 What is Cardiopulmonary Resuscitation?

-Cardiopulmonary Resuscitation (CPR) is an emergency procedure performed when a person’s heart stops beating (cardiac arrest) or they stop breathing (respiratory arrest).
+Cardiopulmonary Resuscitation (CPR) is an emergency procedure performed when cardiac arrest victims experience a heart stoppage or respiratory arrest.
 The goal of CPR is to maintain blood circulation and oxygen supply to vital organs, particularly the brain, in cardiac arrest patients until medical professionals can provide advanced care.

 Types of CPR